Mehcidev/rebuilding-my-business-with-tech/README.md

-# ai-business-vision
-Journey with me on this beginner-friendly HTML/CSS project created as part of Hackathon 1 in the PLP Academy program.
-It captures my passion for applying technology, especially as I combine my background experience of Artificial Intelligence to solve real world business problems
+more like a beginner HTML/CSS project created during PLP Academy Hackathon 1.
+This project reflects my journey of exploring how basic tech skills can help rebuild and improve small businesses in today’s digital age.